 The patient was treated in the neck region with Prolotherapy including Platelet Rich Plasma.

-After two treatments, the patient reported 40% improvement.
+After two treatments, the patient reported a 40% improvement.
 The patient said that the crepitation in his neck had decreased significantly and his main complaint was no longer pain, just neck weakness.
 He no longer needed to take tramadol or diazepam for pain.

-A 43-year-old male, came to our chronic pain clinic in August 2012 for treatment to his neck pain.
+A 43-year-old male came to our chronic pain clinic in August 2012 for treatment to his neck pain.
 The patient had been in a motor vehicle accident 20 years earlier.

 Eight months after the accident, he began to suffer from neck pain that had intensified over time.
-At the initial appointment, the patient had burning pain that radiated from his neck down through his shoulders and arms to his fingers.
+At the initial appointment, the patient was experiencing burning pain that radiated from his neck down through his shoulders and arms to his fingers.
 These symptoms improved upon lying down, but increased when he stood up.
 When his neck pain was intense, the patient experienced eye pain and cervical headaches.